Don't worry about college ... Get ready for it!

 - Get help getting into college

-Serving seventh– through twelfth-grade students from low-income families, GEAR UP (Gaining Early Awareness and Readiness for Undergraduate Programs) works to increase students’ academic skills, help them graduate from high school and help them enroll in college.
+GEAR UP (Gaining Early Awareness and Readiness for Undergraduate Programs) works to increase income-eligible students’ academic skills, help them graduate from high school and help them enroll in college.
+We also assist our students to persist from first year to second year of college.

 Explore careers, visit college campuses, and apply for college admission and financial aid!
 During the school year, you’ll receive tutorial assistance, life skills workshops and leadership development opportunities.

-Parents can find and understand college enrollment and financial aid resources.
-During the summer, you can take advantage of Summer Leadership Academies on LCCC campus.
+Parents can find and get help to understand college enrollment and financial aid resources.
+During the summer, you can take advantage of summer leadership academies on the LCCC campus.

 GEAR UP – It’s about the students!